Binding Financial Agreements

 We prefer to get involved during the negotiation phase and the drafting phase.
 Our significant BFA experience means we can spot potential issues, work out what you need for your financial security and make sure the agreement is fair for you and your kids.

-What is Unified Lawyers’ process for making binding financial agreements?
+✍ What is the process for making binding financial agreements?

 If you’re interested in a BFA, it’s best to make an appointment with us.